Sen. Tim Scott announces he's dropping out of 2024 presidential race

 Republican Senator Tim Scott of South Carolina announced Sunday he is dropping out of the 2024 presidential race.

-The unexpected decision, made just two months shy of the Iowa caucuses, was announced on Fox News' "Sunday Night In America with Trey Gowdy."
-The former presidential departure from the race followed the abrupt cancellation of all his campaign stops in Iowa this weekend after he came down with the flu.
+Scott announed the unexpected decision, just two months shy of the Iowa caucuses, on Fox News' "Sunday Night In America with Trey Gowdy."
+His departure from the GOP race followed the abrupt cancellation of all his campaign stops in Iowa this weekend after he came down with the flu.

 "I'm looking forward to getting back on the campaign trail without question.
 But when I go back to Iowa, it will not be as a presidential candidate.
 I am suspending my campaign," Scott told Fox News on Sunday.